craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 ## Triton

-People of Triton heritage find themselves in possession of many biological abilities one may associate with a fish.
+People with a heavy Triton heritage find themselves in possession of many biological abilities one may associate with a fish.
 The origins of Triton people on Alaturmen is truthfully unknown, but legends claim that the first families had to swim to Alaturmen from the [[Plane of Water]] - against the current of the [[Alvalini River]] - before they could settle here.

 - You may live for up to 120 years.
 - You weigh anywhere from 80 to 160 pounds.